What We Believe

 We believe that government is ordained of God, and all Christians should be subject to the laws of the land, except those contrary to the revealed will of God.
 We pledge allegiance and moral and spiritual support to the United States of America.
 In times of war, the individual’s participation in actual combat and taking of life shall be governed by his own conscience.
 Scripture References: Romans 13:1-7, Acts 5:29, Matthew 5:39-48, Hebrews 12:14.

-We believe in the final judgment of the wicked at the great white throne, when the dead, both small and great, shall be resurrected to stand before God to receive the reward of their deeds done in the flesh.
+We believe in the final judgement of the wicked at the great white throne, when the dead, both small and great, shall be resurrected to stand before God to receive the reward of their deeds done in the flesh.
 Scripture References: Matthew 13:41-43, Revelation 20:11-15.

 The New Heavens and New Earth